-TWDs require management approval, are developed as needed to implement hazard controls, conduct final preparedness verification, and garner management authorization for work to proceed.
-Details are found in ESH001.1, Integrate ES&H into Work Planning and Execution with additional guidance in the Writer's Guide to Technical Work Documents.
+TWDs are developed as needed to implement hazard controls, are used to conduct final preparedness verification, and garner manager authorization for work to proceed.
+Details are found in ESH001.1, Integrate ES&H into Work Planning and Execution, with additional guidance in the [Writer's Guide to Technical Work Documents](#).